What do you think of this Chinese character for ‘listen’?

 That Jesus is Lord means that he transcends every other ‘voice’ speaking into our lives.
 He has priority over culture’s demands, over personality’s inclinations, over self-oriented preferences – he, and he alone, is the Lord.

 What are the implications of this for each of us?

 Recognizing that Jesus is your lord means that his voice is above all others.
 What he says has priority.

 Jesus speaks about Mary’s posture in these terms:

 “one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her” (10:42 ESV).

 Here are four things Jesus says about those who listen well to him.

-Lots of things make life better, or easier, or more fun – but “one thing is necessary.”
+Lots of things make life better, or more comfortable, or more fun – but “one thing is necessary.”
 This “one thing” is indispensable; it is like water for fish.
 What is it?

 Jesus gives us a clue as he points us to Mary’s ‘posture.’
 What is it about Mary that identifies the “one thing … necessary”?
 It is this: “she is fixed on … Jesus, and his word.”

 Take a moment to acknowledge what Jesus is saying here and what that means for you.
 It is necessary to listen to Jesus.

 Mary had been intentional in choosing to sit at the Lord’s feet, listening to what he said.

 The pressures working against us are no less.
 Consider such things as the demands and expectations of our culture of ‘busyness,’ of relationships and events, or a personality of ‘driven-ness.’
 These threaten to distract us from listening to the voice of our Lord.

 How will you choose to listen to Jesus?

 This ‘posture’ of listening to Jesus is “good.”
 Some may criticize it as lazy, or unconstructive, or even bad – but Jesus says it is good.
 It is beneficial.